 All limitations are temporary and constraints will be lifted once the virus is under control.
 The information below explains which countries have been impacted by the regulation and what it means for travelers.

 As this is a developing situation, all those planning trips abroad are advised to keep up to date with the latest official announcements.

 Countries Affected by Myanmar Coronavirus Entry Restrictions

-On March 21st, 2020, Myanmar’s Foreign Affairs Ministry announced a temporary suspension of issuance of visas on arrival and e-visa applicable to all visitors from all countries.
+On March 21st, 2020, Myanmar’s Foreign Affairs Ministry announced a temporary suspension of issuance of visas on arrival and e-visa back on March 21st, 2020 applicable to all visitors from all countries.

-As of March 30th, 2020, no international commercial flights were to land at any airport in Burma.
-Flights are suspended until August 31.
-Landing permissions are suspended with the exception of relief flight, all-cargo flights, medical evacuation flights, and special flights approved by the Department of Civil Aviation.
+International commercial flights to all Burmese airports were suspended on March 30th, 2020 and will remain canceled until October 31.
+Landing permissions are suspended with the exception of relief flights, all cargo flights, medical evacuation flights, and special flights approved by the Department of Civil Aviation.